johnazariah/johnazariah.github.io/_posts/2022-12-06-this-is-not-a-monad-tutorial.md

 Now, this looks like an abominable mess compared to what we started with.
 However, we have almost succeeded in meeting our refactoring goal completely:

-- [x] We _have_ managed to return a value that the caller _cannot_ ignore.
+- [x] Return a value that the caller _cannot_ ignore.
-- [x] The flow of the code is a _lot more obvious_ (if you ignore the comments).
+- [x] Make the flow of the code a lot more obvious.
-- [x] We haven't actually done any error checking yet.
-- [x] The caller can't actually access the returned value yet.
+- [x] Mandate the error checking.
-- [x] We've broken how to pass values from a `ErrorChecked` returned from one function into the arguments of a subsequent function.
+- [x] Allow caller to pass values returned from one function into the arguments of a subsequent function.
-- [ ] The code is _easy to read_.
+- [ ] Make the code easy to read.

 ### 3.4.
 Step 4: Add Some Sugar, and Shake!
 However, we'd be hard-pressed to call this a success, because we've kind of turned everything inside out, and taken a relatively neat sequence of instructions and converted it into this deeply-indented horror!